Mark Dooley

 Mark Dooley (born 12 January 1970) is an Irish philosopher, writer and newspaper columnist.
 A specialist in continental philosophy, theology and the philosophy of religion, he is the author of several books, including The Politics of Exodus: Kierkegaard's Ethics of Responsibility (2001), Roger Scruton: The Philosopher of Dover Beach (2009), and Why Be a Catholic?
 (2011).

-Dooley has been a guest on Irish radio and has written for several newspapers, including The Irish Times, and the Daily Mail.
+Dooley has written for several newspapers, including The Irish Times, and the Daily Mail.

 Early life and education

 Dooley grew up in Dublin, where he attended the Synge Street CBS.
 He studied history and philosophy at University College Dublin (UCD), graduating with a BA in 1991 and obtaining his MA in philosophy in 1993.
-He earned his doctorate in philosophy in 1997, also from UCD, with a thesis on Kierkegaard; the thesis was published by Fordham University Press as The Politics of Exodus: Kierkegaard’s Ethics of Responsibility (2001).
+He earned his doctorate in philosophy in 1997, also from UCD, with a thesis on Kierkegaard; the thesis was published by Fordham University Press as The Politics of Exodus: Kierkegaard's Ethics of Responsibility (2001).
 In the course of his research on Kierkegaard, he was awarded a Hong Kierkegaard Fellowship at St Olaf College, Minnesota.